 In this black comedy, Jim is an unsatisfied middle aged man on vacation with his family at Disney World.
-While his family frolics through the park and is enthralled with the sights and sounds of Disney, Jim is busy following two French women he lusts for.
-The park environment soon turns to something more sinister as Jim discovers.
-Jim must protect his adventurous kids, angry and suspicious wife, and defend himself against the happiest place on Earth.
+While his family frolics through the park and is enthralled with the sights and sounds of Disney, Jim finds himself inexplicably obsessed with two French teenage girls.
+The park environment soon turns to something more sinister as Jim uncovers its secrets.
+Jim must protect his adventurous kids, placate his suspicious wife and defend himself against the happiest place on Earth.
 Written by

-When Jim is talking to his boss on his Cell Phone, he looks down from the Balcony.
+When Jim is talking to his boss on his cell phone, he looks down from the balcony.
 You can tell that their room is on a high floor.
-But when the family leaves them room and goes to the elevator, it has a number 2 near the elevator door, indicating the scene was filmed in the 2nd floor hallway.
+But when the family leaves the room and goes to the elevator it has a number 2 near the elevator door, indicating the scene was filmed in the 2nd floor hallway.
 See more »

 See more »

 I didn't expect to walk out of this movie praising it in any way, however the way it was filmed was intriguing to me and the fact that it was controversial enough to get a rise out of the Disney Corporation.
 However, after seeing this film my mind was racked with different themes and metaphors portrayed in this film.
 It's actually really good.
 Even with its occasional flaws, Escape from Tomorrow is one of the better amateur films I have seen in recent years.
 It deserves praise.
 It's well thought out and shows the dark side of a corporation like Disney as well as the dark side of an average man's dreams.
 I say its defiantly worth a watch.

 18 of 31 people found this review helpful.

 Was this review helpful to you?